Guide written by:

 Electric panel heaters

-The infrared waves from radiant panels heat up all objects around them meaning they can reduce any humidity in the walls and transfer heat directly to people.
+The infrared waves from panel heaters heat up all objects around them meaning they can reduce any humidity in the walls and transfer heat directly to people.
 This type of heat spreads evenly and is quick to achieve, but there is no air movement.
-The main advantages of these heaters is the pleasant form of heating they offer and the fact that they heat up quickly.
+The main advantages of these heaters is the fact that they heat up quickly.

 Electric panel heaters are, however, not recommended for use in bathrooms with tiles or in any room containing a lot of glazed surfaces, such as greenhouses or conservatories.
 In this case, it's best to use a halogen heater.
 These heaters are more direct, generally set up closer to people and are therefore less energy intensive.